Home » Geography » Soil Erosion

 Loss of Arable Land

 The top, fertile layer of the soil is removed by soil erosion.
-The vital nutrients that the soil and plants need are abundant in this stratum.
+The important nutrients that the soil and plants need are abundant in this stratum.
 Low crop productivity results from the damaged soil’s inability to support crop production.

 Clogging of Waterways